A look at Ball Corporation’s (BALL) recent performance gives investors their first glimpse of hope. - News Daemon

 Ball Corporation (NYSE: BALL) Trading Performance Indicators

-Here are Ball Corporation’s current performance indicators.
-According to the last quarter’s results, the stock had a quick ratio of 0.50.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.13.
+Ball Corporation (BALL) is currently performing well based on its current performance indicators.
+A quick ratio of 0.50 was reported for the most recent quarter.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.09.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 2.23, a number that is poised to hit 0.51 in the next quarter and is forecasted to reach 3.56 in one year’s time.